Divya110205/3a.Sockets_Creation_for_Echo_Client_and_Echo_Server/README.md

-# 3a.CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+# EX:3a CREATION FOR ECHO CLIENT AND ECHO SERVER USING TCP SOCKETS
+## DATE:19.03.2024
-# AIM
+## AIM
 To write a python program for creating Echo Client and Echo Server using TCP Sockets Links.
 ## ALGORITHM: